Data-Based Supervision Decisions, Documentation, and Fieldwork Exam Traps

 Key Takeaways

-• Supervision decisions should integrate supervisee performance data, treatment integrity, client outcomes, documentation, and context.
+• Supervision decisions integrate multiple data streams, supervisee performance, treatment integrity, client outcomes, documentation, and context, because no single stream answers every question.

-• Current fieldwork facts include 2,000 supervised fieldwork hours or 1,500 concentrated hours, monthly supervisory periods, and different contact and supervision percentage requirements.
+• Current fieldwork facts: 2,000 Supervised Fieldwork hours OR 1,500 Concentrated Supervised Fieldwork hours, with monthly supervisory periods and differing contact and supervision-percentage requirements.

-• High-probability exam traps include averaging across months, counting undocumented activities, and selecting punishment before function-based staff support.
+• High-probability traps include averaging across months, counting undocumented activities, blaming an intervention before checking integrity, and choosing punishment before function-based staff support.

 Use Data Before Deciding